vibeus/vibe-website/content/blog/how-i-vibe-robyn-mother-of-four-and-homeschool-expert/index.md

 ---
-title: "How I Vibe: Robyn C., Mother of Four and Homeschool Expert"
+title: 'How I Vibe: Robyn C., Mother of Four and Homeschool Expert'
 slug: how-i-vibe-robyn-mother-of-four-and-homeschool-expert
 author: Vibe Team
-date: 2020-05-14
+date: '2020-05-14'
-tags: ["homeschool", "collaboative learning", "digital whiteboard", "teaching"]
+tags:
+- collaboative learning
+- digital whiteboard
+- homeschool
+- teaching
+draft: false
 isfeatured: false
-draft: false
-summary: Robyn Cooper has continued to teach at home over the past six-plus years.
-Now she is using Vibe for her homeschooling.
 description: Using technology for homeschooling is simpler with the right tools.
 Learn how one family makes it work.
 ---

 Millions of parents around the world have recently taken on a new profession: teaching their children from home.
 While some households are figuring out how to run an at-home classroom for the first time, others have already established a homeschooling routine.